ember-learn/cli-guides/guides/writing-addons/in-repo-addons.md

 ```

 ### Using Generators
-To use any of the Ember CLI generators targeted to your in-repo-addon you only need to
+To create files for your in-repo-addon using Ember CLI generator commands,
 pass the `--in-repo` argument with the name of your in-repo-addon:

 ```bash